carrotsrc/StrangeIO/README.md

 The configuration file also specifies some framework settings, such as the number of threads in the pool, the number of microseconds of sleep for cycles, etc.

+### MIDI

+MIDI is a first-class interface from the beginning -- the units that can be externally controlled are done so via MIDI.

 ### Caching

 Before merging the mem branch there was a lot of regular sized allocations occurring.
 Now there is a bitfield managed cache of blocks to avoid continuous allocations.
 The bitfield inherits from a more general RackoonIO::CacheHandler, meaning a different cache system can be implemented as a drop in, but the bitfield will work for now.